Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script duplicates the last line of the file iacta
+This script deletes all the .js extension files availale in current directory